Government IR35 Rules

 This task would, therefore, fall to the ‘fee payer’ under the new Government IR35 rules.

-In most cases this would be the Government department who hired the contractors.
+In most cases this would be the company who hires the contractors.

-There would be penalties on the Government department if they got it wrong.
+There could be penalties on the company if they got it wrong.

 So, they will err on the side of caution.

-They used the Check Employment Status for Tax (CEST) online IR35 test which HMRC created and which is heavily weighted against the contractor and for HMRC.
+They use the Check Employment Status for Tax (CEST) online IR35 test which HMRC created and which is heavily weighted against the contractor and for HMRC.